slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"All governments suffer a recurring problem: power attracts pathological personalities.
 It is not that power corrupts but that it is magnetic to the corruptible."
 -- Frank Herbert [1920]*

-> *"Ideologues pose as misinformation experts like malware poses as security updates.
-It works."
--- Pedro Domingos [1965]*

 > *"Anyone who claims that their political party does no wrong and the other party does no right is either a liar, a fool or both."
 -- Elon Musk [1971]*

 > *"If friends spoke to us like politicians and actors, reading aloud scripts written by others, we wouldn’t take them seriously as individuals."
 -- Naval Ravikant [1974]*

+> *"Ideologues pose as misinformation experts like malware poses as security updates.
+It works."
+-- x@pmddomingos*

 > *"People who believe politicians care about them are the same people who think OnlyFans girls care about them." (...)
 "Voting is the adult version of writing a letter to Santa Claus."